Primordial Black Holes from First-Order Cosmological Phase Transitions

 We here present a new mechanism of PBH production during a first-order cosmological phase transition.
 While previous papers on this topic have only considered the energy density stored in the bubble wall, we will focus on a population of particles that interact with the bubble wall.
 The mass of these particles may increase significantly during phase transitions due to either confinement or a Higgs mechanism.
 If this is the case, energy conservation means that all but the highest energy particles will be reflected and remain in the false vacuum.
 This scenario has been previously considered for other reasons, but black hole formation has not been shown.
 For example, confining phase transitions have been shown to produce quark nugget DM \cite{Witten:1984rs, Zhitnitsky:2002qa, Oaknin:2003uv, Lawson:2013bya, Krylov:2013qe, Huang:2017kzu, Bai:2018dxf, Asadi:2021pwo}, where Standard Model (SM) or dark quarks are trapped in a colour-superconducting phase, unable to transition to the standard QCD vacuum.
 The dynamics of reflected particles during a phase transition realising a Higgs mechanism has recently been studied in ref.~\cite{Hong:2020est}, where the focus was on the formation of Fermi-ball DM.
 In this scenario, small pockets of the false vacuum are supported by dark particles that have insufficient energy to transition to the true vacuum.
 These false vacua are stable but not dense enough to collapse into black holes.
-In this work, we show that during a first-order phase transition, the energy density of the reflected particles can reach sufficient densities to trigger collapse into PBHs.
+In this work, we determine the conditions under which the density of reflected particles could lead to the formation of PBHs.
 The mass and abundance of the PBHs depend on the temperature at which the phase transition occurs and the probability that a black hole will form in a given volume.
 We here present the general mechanism and describe quantitative results for a toy model.
-Technical details of the calculation appear in ref.~\cite{Baker:inprep}.
+Technical details of the calculation appear in ref.~\cite{Baker:2021sno}.